horseee/horseee.github.io/_pages/about.md

 I'm so honored to receive the [***Google PhD Fellowship***](https://research.google/programs-and-events/phd-fellowship/recipients/) in 2024.

-## Updates
-- I'm actively seeking internship and visiting opportunities.
+<span style="color:blue"> I'm actively seeking internship and visiting opportunities.
 If you have any opportunities available, I would greatly appreciate it if you could reach out to me.
-Thank you😎!
+Thank you😎! </span>

-- <span style="color:blue"> I would attend NeurIPS'24 in Vancouver from Dec 10-15, 2024!
-Always happy to connect.
-Feel free to drop me an email!</span>

 # 🔥 News
 - *2024.11*: &nbsp;Awarded Google PhD Fellowship🥳🥳